Chapter 2:

 ◇◇◇◇

-A Sephis dragged itself out of the fog, half-formed and twitching.
-I smashed it back with the butt of a rusted crowbar I’d scavenged from the rubble earlier.
-The weight was uneven, the grip worn slick with age, but it felt right in my hand.
+A Sephis dragged itself out of the fog, half formed and twitching.
+I smashed it back with the butt of a rusted crowbar I had scavenged from the rubble.
+The weight was uneven, the grip slick, but it felt right in my hand.

 "Fitting," I muttered.
 "Another protagonist once made this work."

-Kaguya scribbled the line down anyway, as if it were some vital formula.
+Kaguya scribbled the line down anyway, as if it were a vital formula.

 ◇◇◇◇

 Another Sephis slithered low along the ground.
 I ripped open a sack of salt from a fallen stall and scattered it across its path.
-The creature twitched violently as it hit the crystals, ichor bubbling against the white grains.
+The creature convulsed as ichor bubbled against the white grains.

 "So they do not tolerate salt either," I noted.
 "Add that to your notes."

-Karin scowled, punching a Sephis into paste.
-“Stop playing doctor-scientist in the middle of a war!”
+Karin punched another Sephis into paste.
+"Stop playing doctor scientist in the middle of a war."

-“On the contrary,” I said, scraping the crowbar against a grenade’s casing until the metal glowed red-hot, “this is the perfect laboratory.”
+"On the contrary," I said, scraping the crowbar against a grenade until the metal glowed red hot, "this is the perfect laboratory."

 The bar hissed as it seared the air.
-I swung, smashing it through a Sephis’s skull.
-Fire burst through the wound as black ichor sprayed across the cobbles, the monster convulsing before collapsing in a heap.
+I swung, smashing it through a Sephis's skull.
+Fire burst through the wound as black ichor sprayed across the cobbles.
+The monster convulsed, then collapsed.

 ◇◇◇◇

-“What—” Karin started, but the Sephis was already on me.
+"What," Karin shouted, but the Sephis was already on me.

-It swallowed me whole, teeth and claws tearing me apart.
+It swallowed me whole, tearing me apart.
 Darkness closed in for a heartbeat.

-And then I was standing again, inches from its face, crowbar clutched tight in my newly formed hand.
-My body snapped back into existence as if reality itself had been waiting to correct the error.
+Then I was standing again, inches from its face, crowbar clutched tight in my newly formed hand.
+My body snapped back into existence as if reality itself had been waiting to correct the mistake.

-The Sephis reeled in shock, ichor dripping from its jaws.
+The Sephis reeled, ichor dripping from its jaws.

-The crowbar hissed as I scraped it against another grenade’s casing, the metal igniting red-hot.
-I brought it down across the Sephis’s head.
-The impact sent flames bursting through the wound, black ichor spraying across the cobbles.
+The crowbar hissed as I scraped it against another grenade, the metal igniting red hot.
+I brought it down across the creature's skull.
+Flames burst through the wound, ichor spraying across the stones.

 The sisters gasped.
-Kaguya’s quill screeched across parchment, her face alight with manic excitement.
-Karin’s fists trembled at her sides, her eyes wide.
+Kaguya's quill screeched across parchment, her face alight with manic excitement.
+Karin's fists trembled, her eyes wide.

 They should have been disgusted.
 Instead, they leaned in.

-I spread my arms, ichor still dripping from my coat.
-“Let us carry on with the ultimate hypothesis!”
+I spread my arms, ichor dripping from my coat.
+"Let us carry on with the ultimate hypothesis."

 Kaguya nearly squealed.
-Karin muttered curses under her breath, but even she could not stop watching.
+Karin muttered curses, but even she could not look away.

-For once, they looked at me not as a subject but as one of them.
+For once, they saw me not as a subject but as one of them.

 ◇◇◇◇